theblockstalk/eosio-contracts/governance/README.md

 - 0.5s block time
 - capacity for approximately 10,000-20,000 tps depending on usage, using EOSIO v2.0
-- up to 125 BPs in the schedule, as specified by max_producers in [config.hpp](https://github.com/EOSIO/eos/blob/master/libraries/chain/include/eosio/chain/config.hpp#L106)
+- up to 125 BPs in the schedule, as specified by `max_producers` in [config.hpp](https://github.com/EOSIO/eos/blob/master/libraries/chain/include/eosio/chain/config.hpp#L106)

-Not implemented that may need to be considered

-- Producer payment
-- Sytem token initialization and integration with resource management accounting
-- Action wrappers

 ### Centralized
-"eosio" account centrally decides who will produce blocks `ACTION setprods( const std::vector<eosio::producer_authority>& schedule )`
+"eosio" account centrally decides who will produce blocks.

+`ACTION setprods( const std::vector<eosio::producer_authority>& schedule )`

 ### Democratic
 TODO

 ### DPoS (1 token 1 vote)
+Token holders vote with for producers.
+Votes are weighted by token balance.
+Each account can vote for 1 producer and can change at any time.
+The top 21 producers by votes enter the consensus schedule (note that up to 125 could be set).

 `ACTION regproducer( const name& producer, const eosio::public_key& producer_key );`

-`ACTION voteproducer( const name& voter_name, const name& producer );` `ACTION onblock( ignore<block_header> header );`
+`ACTION voteproducer( const name& voter_name, const name& producer );`

+`ACTION onblock( ignore<block_header> header );`

 ### POA